 Rehabilitation, Reconciliation, and Community Safety.
 Bridges To Life (BTL) brings healing to victims of crime, reduces recidivism among offender graduates of the program, and helps make our community a safer place.

 BTL is a nonprofit 501(c)(3) corporation headquartered in Houston, Texas, with programs in prisons throughout the state of Texas.
 See our 2014 Annual Report.

 BTL Board of Directors

 Meet our Board Members

 Listen to The Art of Effective Facilitating by

-Dr. Daniel Reisel explains his theory, backed by scientific evidence, on how restorative justice programs can change an adult's brain chemistry and affect their level of empathy.
+Dr. Reisel explains his theory, backed by scientific evidence, on how restorative justice programs can change an adult's brain chemistry and affect their level of empathy.
 Read More

 The Bridges To Life 2014 Annual Report is here!
 Thanks to generous donors, volunteers, and partners, BTL graduated over 3,800 offenders with the help of over 500 volunteers.
 Read More